-I am an award finalist Canadian author who currently lives in Riverview, New Brunswick.
+I am an Award-Winning Canadian author who currently lives in Riverview, New Brunswick.
 I have lived here all my life and enjoy the quiet of the Maritimes.
 I have lived through the teen years of my two wonderful daughters—which explains my lack of hair—and witnessed seeing them growing into their own.
 A better vision is hard to come by!
 Do you think my hair will grow back now?

 My greatest joy in life has become my new and only—so far—granddaughter.
 As we played for hours, she reminded me of just how smart humans are even at the early ages measured in days and months.
 I think there was no greater pleasure in life than to have my granddaughter fall asleep while in my arms.
 It reminded me of when my own children were babies.
 She has grown much!